karimifarzam/karimifarzam.github.io/_posts/2023-04-25-sidebar-table-of-contents.md

 the introduction of oral contraceptive birth control in the 20th century permanently altered women’s relationship to parenthood and child rearing.
-The consequence was a significant increase in women’s participation in the workforce and with it came an increase in global productivity.4 The 21st century introduction of Oocyte cryopreservation or egg freezing has similarly allowed women to plan pregnancy’s later, and technology is continually being developed to extend the fertility window.5 A neoliberal may view these developments in a positive light, while a communist may argue that this technology and so-called progress has simply shifted their oppression from the realm of gender to realm of capitalism, and without freedom from capitalism the underlying oppression remains ever-present.
+The consequence was a significant increase in women’s participation in the workforce and with it came an increase in global productivity.(4) The 21st century introduction of Oocyte cryopreservation or egg freezing has similarly allowed women to plan pregnancy’s later, and technology is continually being developed to extend the fertility window.
+(5) A neoliberal may view these developments in a positive light, while a communist may argue that this technology and so-called progress has simply shifted their oppression from the realm of gender to realm of capitalism, and without freedom from capitalism the underlying oppression remains ever-present.